helmiel/pembelajaran_mesin/README.md

 🚀 Features
 Upload an image of a vegetable

-Choose from 4 different pretrained models:
+Choose from 5 different pretrained models:
-- pretrained_no_finetune
-- finetune_25
-- finetune_50
-- finetune_100
+- baseline model (MobileNet)
+- Add 64 neuron hidden layer with 5 epoch
+- Add 128 neuron hidden layer with 5 epoch
+- Add 64 neuron hidden layer with 10 epoch
+- Add 128 neuron hidden layer with 10 epoch

 🧠 Model Classes
 The model supports classification of the following vegetables: